Cpl. Stephen R. Bixler

 2nd Reconnaissance Battalion memorializes fallen Marine

 CAMP FALLUJAH, Iraq (May 12, 2006) -- Marines from 2nd Reconnaissance Battalion, assigned to Regimental Combat Team 5 in Fallujah, paused to honor Corporal Stephen R. Bixler.
-Bixler was killed in action May 4, 2006.
+Bixler was killed in action on May 4, 2006.
 He was 20-years-old.

 Bixler was assigned to 2nd Recon Bn.’s Headquarters and Service Company, Provisional Rifle Platoon.